Universal health care by country: Ireland

 The public health care system in Ireland is governed by the Health Act 2004, which established a new body to be responsible for providing health and personal social services to everyone living in Ireland – the Health Service Executive.
 The new national health service came into being officially on January 1, 2005; however, the new structures are currently in the process of being established as the reform program continues.
 In addition to the public-sector, there is a large private health care market.

-In Ireland, 37% of the population have a means-tested medical card that gives the holder access to tax-funded GP care and requires €2.00 for each prescription drug.
-The standard charge for Irish and EU citizens who attend the A&E in hospitals is €100.
-This is free of charge if referred by a GP.
-For all other residents who do not have a medical card, the average price for an appointment with a family doctor GP is €50 or €70 for an emergency appointment with a Caredoc GP.
-Ireland is currently in the process of establishing a universal healthcare system based on compulsory private health insurance, with competition managed by the government.
-These reforms are known as Sláintecare and are scheduled to be completed by 2030.
+In Ireland, 28% of the population hold a medical card that gives the holder access to free GP (doctor) care and caps prescription drugs at €1.50.
+A separate 10% of the population holds a GP visit-card which provides free GP care.
+For those who do not have a medical card or a GP visit-card, the average price for an appointment with a GP is €50 to €90.The standard charge for Irish and EU citizens who attend the A&E in hospitals is €100 but the fee is waived if referred by a GP.
+Ireland is currently in the process of establishing a universal healthcare system known as Sláintecare.